DataDog/serverless-plugin-datadog/README.md

 - The Datadog Lambda Extension is now the default mechanism for transmitting telemetry to Datadog.

 ## Working with serverless-plugin-warmup
 This library is compatible at best effort with [serverless-plugin-warmup](https://github.com/juanjoDiaz/serverless-plugin-warmup).
-If you want to exclude the warmer function from Datadog, you can dot hat with the `exclude` feature of this library.
+If you want to exclude the warmer function from Datadog, use the `exclude` feature of this library.

 To properly package your application this plugin *must* be listed _after_ `serverless-plugin-warmup` in your `serverless.yml` file:
 ```yaml